This course is intended and accessible for students admitted to the MA Middle Eastern Studies only.

 Mode of instruction

 For this seminar bi-weekly attendance and participation is required.
 Students are required to attend all sessions.
-The convener need to be informed without delay of any classes missed for a good reason (i.e. due to unforeseen circumstances such as illness, family issues, problems with residence permits, the Dutch railways in winter, etc.).
+The convenors need to be informed without delay of any classes missed for a good reason (i.e. due to unforeseen circumstances such as illness, family issues, problems with residence permits, the Dutch railways in winter, etc.).
 In these cases it is up to the discretion of the convener(s) of the course whether or not the missed class will have to be made up with an extra assignment.
-Being absent without notification can result in a failing grade for the course.
+Being absent without notification can result in a lower grade or exclusion from the term end exams and a failing grade for the course.

 Blackboard will be used for internal communication.